jflorian/doubledog-iscsi/README.md

 Class[iscsi::target::service] which is responsible for installing the appropriate package, managing the firewall and appropriate service.

-Simarly, any declaration of an iscsi::initiator automatically includes Class[iscsi::initiator::service] which is responsible for installing the appropriate package and service.
+Similarly, any declaration of an `iscsi::initiator` automatically includes `iscsi::initiator::package` and `iscsi::initiator::service` which are responsible for installing/managing their appropriate package(s) and service(s).

 ## Reference